josecoliveira/josecoliveira.github.io/content/en/authors/joseoliveira/_index.md

 # - Visitors
 ---

-MS student in Computer Science and teaching assistant at University of Minnesota Duluth.
+PhD student in Computer Science at Gran Sasso Science Institute.
 Currently working with opinion, polarization and consensus in social networks with formal models and subjective logic.